RichardCoffee/privacy-my-way/README.md

 This is beta code.
 Not guaranteed to do anything more than take up space on your computer.
-If you do download it, get the [the latest release](https://github.com/RichardCoffee/privacy-my-way/releases/latest).
-The multisite code _should_ work, but needs more testing.  _Please_ [contact me](https://github.com/RichardCoffee/privacy-my-way/issues/1) if you are interested in being a multi-site beta tester, or if you are interested in being a beta tester and are running a multilingual site.

 # Privacy My Way